 Sponsored by The Community Foundation of Northeast Iowa

 The Cedar Valley was built on the strengths of immigrants and emigrants.
 These folks came for different reasons; cheap land, jobs, relief from the aftermath of war.
 Many stayed, bringing their customs and traditions along and incorporating them into the fabric of this richly unique community—among the most diverse in the state of Iowa.

 A timeline of photographs and artifacts paint a picture of periods of growth, set-backs, and rebirths of the city of Waterloo since 1840.
 Over 300 images and dozens of artifacts are incorporated into the storyline.
 This exhibition provides a place for residents and visitors alike to learn and celebrate the ingenuity, hard work and dedication that made this area a regional economic center.

 Yours Ever, Your Own: Tales of Love from the Civil War

 The Show Must Go On: The USO In Korea

-Contact William for more information about traveling exhibitions available for rent.
+Contact Al for more information about traveling exhibitions available for rent.